-Below you’ll find my favourite tips to prepare yourself mentally and physically for a studio photoshoot.
+Below you’ll find my favorite tips to prepare yourself mentally and physically for a studio photo shoot.

 1. Early Preparations

 Things you can do in the week(s) before the shoot:

 - Start thinking about your ‘vision’ – which costumes would you like to wear? what is the ‘atmosphere’ you would like to create? what purposes would you like to use your pictures for?

 - Meditate.
 Even if it is just one or two relaxation/breathing sessions, anything that helps you settle down a bit and ‘feel’ will help you be more comfortable during the shoot.
 It can also trigger some moments of unexpected inspiration!

 - Research for inspiration – check out the earlier work of the photographer you’ll be working with, browse the internet for pictures and see which ones resonate with you – try to figure out what it is that you like about the ones that ‘click’ – this will give you an idea of your own ‘tastes’.